Skip to main content

 • grinding

 The grinding aspect of the game is frequently described as tedious and slow, with many players expressing frustration over repetitive gameplay elements such as quick-time events and lengthy dialogue sequences.
-While some appreciate the story's connection to the Game of Thrones universe, the overall experience is marred by a lack of engaging mechanics, leading to a feeling of monotony and the need for excessive patience.
+While the story captures the essence of the Game of Thrones universe, the overall experience is marred by a lack of engaging mechanics, leading to a feeling of monotony and frustration.
+Despite some appreciation for the narrative, the grinding nature of the gameplay detracts significantly from enjoyment.

 • “You'll need a second life for grinding.”